bitcoin-dev-project/bitcoiner-intro-to-rust/08_traits_and_reading_bytes.md

 ...
 ```

 The functions themselves are not actually implemented with any logic.
+You'll notice there's no function body, just the signature.
 The types that implement this trait are expected to provide the function logic for each of these methods.
 So the trait is really just a template.

 Now, if we look at the `slice` type from the documentation, we can see that it [*implements* `Read`](https://doc.rust-lang.org/std/primitive.slice.html#impl-Read-for-%26%5Bu8%5D) meaning it provides the function logic for the given trait template.
 Let's take a look at the [implementation](https://doc.rust-lang.org/src/std/io/impls.rs.html#235-250):